ariel-walley/ariel-walley/README.md

 ## 👋 Hi and welcome to my GitHub page!

-I started learning to code as a hobby in Dec.
-2019, loved it, and quickly realized I wanted programming to be my full-time career.
+I started learning to code in December 2019, loved it, and quickly realized I wanted programming to be my full-time career.
 Since then I've been teaching myself to code through [FreeCodeCamp.org](https://www.freecodecamp.org/) and [Codecademy's Web Development path](https://www.codecademy.com/learn/paths/web-development).

 ## I'm comfortable using: